joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 var a = 2
 var b = 3
 var c = 2
-var result = ""

 if a == b || a == c || b == c {
-    result = "At least two variables have the same value" } else {
+    print("At least two variables have the same value") } else {
-    result = "All the values are different"
+    print("All the values are different")
 }

-print(result)
 ```
 ***
 ## Question 5